carterjfulcher/tinyprofiler/README.md

 # tinyprofiler

-Tiny Profiler is a sub 200 line profiling utility that records teletry from your app, provides metrics and a flame graph to help debug latency and throughput.
+Tiny Profiler is a sub 200 line profiling utility that records telemetry from your app, provides metrics and a flame graph to help debug latency and throughput.

 ## Installation